cynaax/lain-i3wm/README.md

 # lain-i3wm
-My first proper submission to Github, of course it was a Rice, but it looks very nice.
+My first proper submission to Github, of course it's a Rice, but it looks very nice.

 ### Needed deps:
 `pywal` self explanatory